-Our round the clock care and support team aim to make your detox from alcohol as gentle as possible.
+Our round-the-clock care and support team aims to make your detox from alcohol as gentle as possible.
 Managing these symptoms normally requires medication, this is necessary in order to keep you safe from harm while also easing the symptoms of withdrawal.
 Our detox team is skilled at dealing with symptoms across all stages of alcohol detox, and our team of professionals will be there 24/7 to help you manage any issues that may arise during the detox process.

 Alcohol Detox Medication

 Detoxing from alcohol addiction requires medication.
-There are over 150 F.D.A approved medications that can be used for alcohol detox.
-Our team of professionals will assess your needs and tailor a program that works for you and your specific symptoms.
-Sedatives can help with anxiety and stress, blood pressure may need to be monitored.
+There are over 150 FDA-approved medications that can be used for alcohol detox.
+Our team of professionals will assess your needs and personalize a program that works for you and your specific symptoms.
+Sedatives can help with anxiety and stress but blood pressure may need to be monitored.
 Whatever the need, rest assured that at Cornerstone your detox from alcohol will be made as comfortable as possible.

 If You’re Taking Other Drugs